webdev3614/VAP-Nextjs/README.md

 - Axios: For HTTP requests.
 - WebSockets: For real-time updates.

-## 🖥️ Usage

-Access the app at http://localhost:3000.
-Log in or register using your credentials.
-Use the provided interface to make calls, send messages, or interact with Dashboard.

 ## 🚀 Features

 - Real-Time Communication: Easily connect and interact with STT, TTS for real-time voice, video, or messaging.